 As set by statute, employer regular plan members are required to contribute 4.50 percent of their annual covered salary.
 The statutes require employers to contribute the amount necessary, in addition to member contributions, to finance the retirement coverage of its own employees.
-The employer contribution rate for calendar year 2015 and 2014 was 10.47 percent and 11.50 percent, respectively, of annual covered payroll.
+The employer contribution rate for calendar year 2016 and 2015 was 13.44 percent and 10.47 percent of annual covered payroll, respectively.
 The Village also contributes for disability benefits, death benefits and supplemental retirement benefits, all of which are pooled at the IMRF level.
 Contribution rates for disability and death benefits are set by the IMRF Board of Trustees, while the supplemental retirement benefits rate is set by statute.